 The Red Queen of Ghioz is mentioned in passing in Dragon Champion, and ends up becoming the main villain of the second half of the series.

 Chekhov's Skill: When Wistala first meets DharSii, he's spitting water on rocks, followed by flame, in order to crack them from the temperature change.
 She later copies this to escape from the tower the Wheel of Fire are keeping her confined in.

 Chronic Backstabbing Disorder: Infamnia, again and again.
 The people she has betrayed or back-stabbed include all of the main cast, her current mate, and separate Empires, including her own.
 And betrays her mate again, after he thought to himself that she was too stupid to betray him.
 Then, it turns out that only the first betrayal was of her doing; although even then, Tighlia was the one who put her up to it.
 Everything else was the Red Queen's doing.

-The Copper does this to His mother and sister in the egg cave and later on to His brother and sister when they work for him though he regrets the first one.
+The Copper does this to his mother and sister in the egg cave and later on to his brother and sister when they work for him, though he regrets the first one.

 Rayg in his later years, helping overthrow both RuGaard and many citizens of the new Dragon Empire to gain the Dragon resources needed for his plans.

 Infamnia and Rayg's tendency toward this is Exploited by AuRon, as they both prepare to execute them.
 He points out that after betraying so many, it's only logical that the both are now on the other's hit list.
 One pregnant pause later, they weakly affirm that they wouldn't betray one another, but all AuRon has to do is say "Watch out!" for them to attack each other.

 Cloning Gambit: Through use of magic, the Red Queen was able to grow herself new bodies for her spirit to inhabit whenever her body was destroyed.
 AuRon destroys her method of doing this in Dragon Strike, which forces her to resort to possessing Imfamnia instead.